sai-pracheetha/ipu-playbook/ipsec_accel/README.md

 - Update the test_params section as required for the setup with the correct host, IMC and ACC script paths.
 - Update the test_params[p4_artifacts] field with the absolute path to fxp-net_linux-networking P4 artifacts folder in intel-ipu-host-components package.
 This is used to update the P4 package on the IMC.
 - Update the test_params [ipu_sdk_path] field with the absolute path of Intel_IPU_SDK-<build_number> which will be obtained by untarring intel-ipu-sdk-source-code-<version>.<build_number>.tar.gz.
 This is used for performance tuning.
+- Update the idpf_interface, vf_interfaces name in the config.yaml of both hosts if the interface names are different.

 ### IPU Host 1